legendcodermartino1245/ldac-optimization-guide/README.md

 ⚠️ On Samsung, GUI accuracy is **only reliable when 2-Step Switch is enabled**.
 However, **2-Step must be disabled** to make LDAC profile switching stable — especially when using intermediate profile logic (e.g., 44.1 kHz 16-bit → 24-bit).
-This means the GUI will often **show incorrect sample rate, bit depth, or bitrate** even though the override succeeded.
+This means the GUI will often **show incorrect bitrate** even though the override succeeded.

 ✅ For stability, keep **2-Step disabled** and use verification tools like ADB or real-time dumpsys monitoring instead.